-When I was younger, I used to spend a few hundred dollars a month on charting programs, chat rooms, stock recommendation lists, and the next best trading system.
+When I was younger, I used to spend a few hundred dollars a month on charting programs, chat rooms, stock recommendation lists, and the next best thing.
 What I found is that you cannot predict the future and everyone was selling some guru trading system based on the past and what-ifs.
-I wasted money I did not need to waste.
+I wasted money I did not need to.

 Chat rooms are okay only if everyone in them brings in ideas to share and to critique.
 There are plenty of free chatrooms out there.
 Paying for stock lists from “gurus” are a waste of money.
 I can find trend stocks in five minutes to trade with.
-There are many free stock screeners available online that what these gurus use.
+There are many free stock screeners available online.